hundredrabbits/thebook/north_pacific_logbook.md

 We had early oatmeal, as we were very hungry this morning.
 Cold night, had many layers on but was still cold!

 ##### 0600
-Woke up to find Devine asleep on watch, kindle in hand.
+Woke up to find Devine asleep on watch, Kindle in hand.
 He let me sleep longer but couldn't stay awake himself.
 Not a big deal, as Pino is not going very fast... although, we were going southeast.
 I corrected the course and made coffee.
 We sat outside, talking about our readings.
-Devine disliked "The incredible tide" and its religious undertones, Miyazaki's "Future Boy Conan" is so much better.
-I started reading "Solaris", and I really like it so far.
+Devine disliked *The incredible tide* and its religious undertones, Miyazaki's *Future Boy Conan* is better.
+I started reading *Solaris*, and I really like it so far.

 ##### 1000
 We woke up Calcifer, as it is time to charge the batteries!
 Since we are becalmed, it'll also provide some forwardness.
 We each had a short nap, we're both very tired today.
 Whenever we go nap we fall asleep almost instantly, and waking up is very, very difficult.
 It may be because in hectic times, we are more alert and don't allow our bodies and minds to fully relax.
-We've had many times like this recently.
+We've had many moments like this recently.

-After waking, I read "The Long Way" by Bernard Moitessier aloud to Devine.
+After waking, I read *The Long Way* by Bernard Moitessier aloud to Devine.
 It's comforting to have our thoughts echoed in his, somehow we feel less alone.
 The sea scares everyone.

 ##### 1400
-We put Calcifer to sleep, goodnight Cal!
+We put Calcifer to sleep, goodnight buddy!

 Then, we make *savory pancakes* (see recipes), same recipe as regular pancakes, except that I use water instead of soy buttermilk.
-I like to use pancakes as quick-bread whilst sailing.
+I like to make pancakes as quick-bread whilst sailing.
 The pancakes act as a sidedish to *soybean hummus* (see recipes), carrots and daikon.
-The daikon had some nasty bits but I cut them off, and the rest was eatable, mild, but good enough by our standards.
+The daikon had some nasty bits but the rest was eatable, mild, but good enough by our standards.
 We had a glass of wine afterwards, as two albatrosses circled our boat, landing closer and closer everytime.

 They kept their distance at first, but now they come right near, checking us out, and allowing us to see their striking features more clearly.
 We named the more daring of the two "Bowie", because of the dark colouring around its eyes, which is very glamorous indeed.
 Everytime we look outside we see Bowie there, paddling next to the boat, having no trouble keeping up.
 Love ya Bowie, you're keeping us well entertained.

 ##### 1530
 We have 2 carrots left, a length of daikon, 2 lotus roots, about 10 sweet potatoes and as many regular potatoes.
 We have 8 onions and 1/2 bulb of garlic.
 We should have bought more garlic.
 In the end while stocking up, this staple escaped our minds.
 We departed Japan so suddenly that we forgot a few key things.
 Ah well, we'll manage without, we have garlic powder that we can use as a backup.

-We dumped a 10 liter bin of freshwater into the main tank.

 ##### 2230
 The wind is rising from the east, we're self-steering toward the north.
 The wind should turn gradually to the south, which will permit us to resume our easterly course.
 We have a full jib and double-reefed main.